andis-spr/fzf-bookmarks/README.md

 - <a href="https://sourceforge.net/projects/luabinaries/files/5.4.0/Tools%20Executables/">`lua`</a>, <a href="https://github.com/junegunn/fzf-bin/releases">`fzf`</a>
 - `awk` can be extracted either from <a href="https://frippery.org/busybox/">`busybox`</a> or GNU <a href="http://gnuwin32.sourceforge.net/packages/gawk.htm">`gawk`</a> packages.

-Put them in the right `dependencies-win/*` directories.
+Put these dependencies in the right `dependencies-win/*` directories.

 ## License